sammi-turner/Crab-BASIC/README.md

 "Crab" is a reference to the mascot of the Rust Programming Language, which was used to write the first implementation of this BASIC.

-## Language features
+### No nested expressions!

+Crab is places strict limits on the number of tokens on a single line and does not allow nested expressions.

+The motivations for this austere design are as follows.

+- Crab is designed as a teaching tool rather than a production language.
+- Shorter lines are faster to parse for the simplest variety of interpreter.
+- Shoter lines are easier to read for humans who may be unfamiliar with programming.
+- A simpler language also allows for an implementation that is more approachable for curious programmers.

 ### Comments

-Crab BASIC uses a single octothorpe symbol in place of the "rem" keyword that if used in most BASICs.
+Crab uses a single octothorpe symbol in place of the "rem" keyword used in most BASICs.

 ```
 # This is an example of a code comment